kszenes/MementoChem/README.md

 ## Description

-This repo hosts the source for the website www.mementochem.com, which provides an interface for conveniently and quickly generating short input files for common quantum chemistry programs.
+This repository hosts the source for the website www.mementochem.com, which provides an interface for conveniently and quickly generating short input files for common quantum chemistry programs.
 `MementoChem` is not meant to contain an exhaustive set of options but serves more as a template generator for common calculations.
 These can subsequently be adapted by the use their liking.